Brandon Tholmer

 Brandon Tholmer (born 1949) is an American serial killer and rapist responsible for at least 12 murders of elderly women.
-The killings occurred between January 1981 and October 1983 in Los Angeles' West Side, which earned Tholmer the nickname of The West Side Rapist.
+The killings occurred between January 1981 and October 1983 in Los Angeles's West Side, which earned Tholmer the nickname of The West Side Rapist.
 In total, 34 such murders were recorded, during which the killer(s) had a similar modus operandi.
 In 1986, Brandon Tholmer was found guilty of 12 murders and was sentenced to life imprisonment.

 Biography

 Little is known about Tholmer's early life.
 He is known to have been born in 1949 into an African-American family in New Orleans, Louisiana, and showed signs of an intellectual disability early in life.
-Brandon grew up in a socially dysfunctional environment, in which he was abused by relatives.
+He grew up in a socially dysfunctional environment, in which he was abused by relatives.
 As a result, he left his home in the late 1950s and began to live a vagrant lifestyle in the company of other street children.
-This led to him developing little social skills.
+This led to him developing only rudimentary social skills.

-Since 1960, Tholmer was repeatedly arrested for various offenses over the next few years, and spent several years in institutions for juvenile delinquents, where he was subjected to physical and sexual abuse by the other teenagers, because of which he developed a mental disorder and began to show signs of paraphilia.
+Beginning in 1960, Tholmer was repeatedly arrested for various offenses, and spent several years in institutions for juvenile delinquents, where he was subjected to physical and sexual abuse by the other teenagers, because of which he developed a mental disorder and began to show signs of paraphilia.

 In the early 1970s, Brandon moved to Los Angeles, where for several years he was forced to engage in low-skilled labor.
 During this period, he began to show signs of gerontophilia.
 In 1975, he was arrested for assaulting and raping an elderly woman.
 On the basis of a forensic medical examination, he was declared insane and was sent off for compulsory treatment in the Patton State Hospital.

 In June 1979, he was released and returned to Los Angeles, where he rented a house in the Hollywood area.
 Over the following years, he periodically did casual work while trying to build a career as a musician, acting as a drummer in the little-known rock band named "The Hostages".
 At the time of his arrest, Tholmer worked in a shoe factory in Monterey Park and was dating a girl.
 His favorite song was called "Killer on the Loose", by the Irish rock band Thin Lizzy.